Azamat0174/Secure-Programming-Report/Lab3/thebadprogram.md

 This vulnerability could allow an attacker to overwrite sensitive files, leading to unauthorized access or privilege escalation.
 To prevent race conditions in your application, we thought about the following strategies:

 **Input Validation:**
-Validate user inputs to ensure that the output file path does not point to sensitive files.
-Disallow paths that lead to system files or directories.
+Validating user inputs in `parse_options` function, to ensure that the output file path does not point to sensitive files.

 ```c
    if (strstr(out, "/etc/") != NULL) {